An-him/alx-low_level_programming/0x00-hello_world/README.md

 	 a script that runs a C file through the preprocessor and save the result into another file 1-compiler
 	 script that compiles a C file but does not link.
-4-puts.c
+3-name
+	 script that compiles a C file and creates an executable named cisfun 4-puts.c
 	 program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line using puts 5-printf.c